ireade/operaminitips/README.md

 Workaround files are in `workarounds/` folder.
 If the file for your workaround does not yet exist, create one.
 The title of the file should be the same as the path on the website.

-So, for example, for the [CSS position:fixed](http://wtfoperamini.com/#/css-fixed) feature, the url on the website is `http://wtfoperamini.com/#/css-fixed`, and the corresponding file name is `css-fixed.json`.
+For example, for the [CSS position:fixed](http://wtfoperamini.com/#/css-fixed) feature, the url on the website is `http://wtfoperamini.com/#/css-fixed`, and the corresponding file name is `css-fixed.json`.

 **Step 5.
 Add your workaround details**

+Format -

 ```
 "[index]": {